g-nit/imdb-tt-grabber/README.md

 ## 🖥️ How It Works

-1. Navigate to any IMDB page (movie, TV show, etc.).
+1. Open the plugin and search(movie, TV show, etc.).
-2. Click the **IMDB TT Grabber** icon in your Chrome toolbar.
+2. Click the **Copy ID** icon in your Chrome toolbar.
-3. The movie/TV show title is automatically copied to your clipboard in a clean, ready-to-use format.
+3. The movie/TV show title ID is automatically copied to your clipboard in a clean, ready-to-use format.

 ---
 ## 🎥 Demo